bafio89/agorhash/README.md

 Keeping AgorHash a protocol of freedom is up to us all.
 You can contribute in two ways:

 1. Showing up and building: [AgorHash GitHub](https://github.com/bafio89/agorhash).
-We really think **AgorHash deserves a better UI**!
+We really think **AgorHash deserves a better UX**!
 2. Tipping the project with ALGOs!

 AgorHash project maintainers commit to notarize donations' usage on-chain.